HOLOGRAPHICpizza/VDC-OpenSim/README.txt

 This is a custom distribution of OpenSim 0.7.3.1 for the Tec^Edge Virtual Discovery Center.

-The following database changes must be made:
-	Add the following columns to UserAccounts:
-		lastLoginTime - INT(11)
-		lastGoodLoginTime - INT(11)
-		lastIP - VARCHAR(64)
-		lastViewer - VARCHAR(64)

-	Create the following table on the chat log target database:
+Create the following tables on the log target database:

 CREATE  TABLE `opensim`.`chatLogs` (
   `time` INT(14) NOT NULL ,